nextstrain/ncov/docs/running.md

 one type of priority called `proximity`.
 It attempts to selected sequences as close as possible to the focal samples specified as `focus: division`.
+The argument of the latter has to match the name of one of the other subsamples.

 If you need parameters in a way that isn't represented by the configuration file, [create a new issue in the ncov repository](https://github.com/nextstrain/ncov/issues/new) to let us know.